Copa Libertadores: Cultural impact

 The Copa Libertadores occupies an important space in South American culture.
-The folklore, fanfare, and organization of many competitions around the world owe its aspects to the Libertadores.
+The folklore, fanfare, and organization of many football competitions around the world owe several aspects to the Libertadores.

 The "Sueño Libertador"

+Estadio Centenario during a Copa Libertadores match.

+Estudiantes fans celebrating their 2009 title win.

-Since its creation, the Copa Libertadores has been part of the culture of South America.
+Since its inception, the Copa Libertadores has been an integral part of South American football culture.

-The Sueño Libertador ("Liberator Dream") is a promotional phrase used by sports journalism in the context of winning or attempting to win the Copa Libertadores.
-Thus, when a team gets eliminated from the competition, it is said that the team has awakened from the liberator dream.
-The project normally starts after the club wins its national league (which grants them the right to compete in the following year's Copa Libertadores).
+The Sueño Libertador ("Liberator Dream") is a promotional phrase frequently used in sports journalism to refer to the pursuit or accomplishment of winning the Copa Libertadores.
+When a team is eliminated from the competition, media outlets often report that the team has "awakened from the liberator dream."
+The project typically begins after a club wins its national league, securing qualification for the following edition of the tournament.

-It is very common for clubs to spend large sums of money to win the Copa Libertadores.
-In 1998 for example, Vasco da Gama spent $10 million to win the competition, and in 1998, Palmeiras, managed by Luiz Felipe Scolari, brought Júnior Baiano among other players, winning the 1999 Copa Libertadores.
-The tournament is highly regarded among its participants.
-In 2010, players from Guadalajara stated that they would rather play in the Copa Libertadores final than appear in a friendly against Spain, then reigning world champions, and dispute their national league.
-Similarly, after their triumph in the 2010 Copa do Brasil, several Santos players made it known that they wished to stay at the club and participate in the 2011 Copa Libertadores, despite having multimillion-dollar contracts lined up for them at clubs participating in the UEFA Champions League, such as Chelsea of England and Lyon of France.
+It is common for participating clubs to invest heavily in roster squad assembly to secure the trophy.
+For example, in 1998, Vasco da Gama spent $10 million to construct a winning squad, while Palmeiras, managed by Luiz Felipe Scolari, brought in Júnior Baiano among other high-profile signings before winning the 1999 Copa Libertadores.

+The tournament holds immense prestige among players and supporters across the continent.
+In 2010, players from Guadalajara stated that they prioritized playing in the Copa Libertadores final over appearing in a friendly against the Spanish national team, who were the reigning world champions at the time, or domestic league fixtures.
+Similarly, following their victory in the 2010 Copa do Brasil, several Santos players expressed a desire to remain with the club to participate in the 2011 Copa Libertadores, despite lucrative offers from prominent UEFA Champions League clubs such as Chelsea and Lyon.

-Former Boca Juniors goalkeeper Óscar Córdoba has stated that the Copa Libertadores was the most prestigious trophy he won in his career (above the Argentine league, Intercontinental Cup, etc.)
+Former Boca Juniors goalkeeper Óscar Córdoba stated that the Copa Libertadores was the most prestigious title he won during his career, placing its significance above his domestic league titles and the Intercontinental Cup.